heathhenley/heathhenley.github.io/content/posts/how-does-s63-enc-format-work.md

 corresponding `M_KEY`, and use it to decrypt the encrypted `HW_ID` out of the UPN.

-They now know the secret hardware id (`HW_ID`) for a specific installation, the they can use that to hardware id to encrypt the random key that they used to encrypt one cell (usually some defined geographic region) of the S-57 data.
+They now know the secret hardware id (`HW_ID`) for a specific installation.
+They can use that to hardware id to encrypt the random key that they used to encrypt one cell (usually some defined geographic region) of the S-57 data.
 They send that back to the user as a "cell permit".

 #### The Permit File
 The data server creates a "cell permit" in order to communicate the key used to encrypt the S-57 data back to the user.
-The key (well actually two keys) is encrypted with the hardware id (`HW_ID`) that the user sent in the UPN as described above, and then put in the permit for the user.
+The cell key (well actually two keys) is encrypted with the hardware id (`HW_ID`) that the user sent in the UPN as described above, and then put in the permit for the user.
 The user's software as we said above, can then decrypt the key (it's knows the `HW_ID` that was